 There are no specific uses planned for this shoreline area under the Comprehensive Plan or the SMP.
 The shoreline of Chuckanut Bay is already designated as a natural area and is set aside for environmental preservation, open space and public access.
-No physical improvements are planned by the City or other organization along this shoreline, and none would be appropriate.
-As noted, No developable lots, roads, trails, or utility infrastructure will be located within this area, apart from a storm water outfall pipe and energy dissipator, serving a portion of the project.
-These are the only improvements relate to the Project located within the jurisdiction of the State Shoreline Management Act and City Shoreline Management Program.
-The project, as discussed, has no infrastructure located at the shoreline/OHWM.
+No physical improvements are planned by the City or other organizations along this shoreline, and none would be appropriate.
+As noted, no developable lots, roads, trails, or utility infrastructure will be located within this area, apart from a storm water outfall pipe and energy dissipator, serving a portion of the project.
+These are the only improvements related to the Project located within the jurisdiction of the State Shoreline Management Act and City Shoreline Management Program.
+The project, as discussed, has no infrastructure located at or below the OHWM or HTL.
 See Exhibit A. The use of the broader site is compatible with the shoreline designation, and the design of the project is sensitive to the surrounding environment, and existing public uses in the vicinity.